DualSPHysics/DesignSPHysics/README.md

 Then copy the file `DesignSPHysics.FCMacro` of this repository into the FreeCAD macro directory (`%appdata%/FreeCAD/Macro` on Windows; `~/.FreeCAD/Macro` on GNU/Linux)

 ## Where to get help
 You can check the [DesignSPHysics Wiki](http://design.sphysics.org/wiki) to get help.
-Also, you can post an issue here on GitHub or send [an email to me](mailto:anvieiravazquez@gmail.com)
+Also, you can post an issue here on GitHub or send an email to any of the people found in the [CONTRIBUTING file](CONTRIBUTING.md).

 ## Contributing
-Right now the application is in early stages, so the best way to contribute right now is to post issues and suggestions for the code.

-Pull request will be considered but as it is under heavy development right now a lot of things are about to change, so new code / new functionalities are a bit tricky to integrate.
+Please check the [CONTRIBUTING file](CONTRIBUTING.md) to view information about how to contribute to the project and how it is structured.

 ## Copyright and License
 Copyright (C) 2017 - Andrés Vieira (anvieiravazquez@gmail.com)